 There are many ways to meditate.
 Just as a scientist is not always a person in a white lab coat, a meditator is not always a person sitting on a cushion in the lotus position on the floor.
 What various types of meditation have in common is a shift into a relaxed alpha-brain-wave pattern and dominance of the parasympathetic nervous system, which leads to increases in molecular messengers that promote psychological, immunological, and endocrinological health.

 We do not meditate to mask or cover up emotions or ask you to forget your emotions.
-Our emotions may be valuable messengers.
-Addressing our feelings is important, for it is a release of what otherwise could become toxic to our systems.
-We can learn how to express feelings in productive and non-harming ways, and to identify and ask for our needs.
+Addressing our feelings is important, and a release of what otherwise could become toxic to our systems.
+We can learn how to express our feelings in productive and non-harming ways, and to identify and ask for our wants and needs.